My Account

 Metals and Mining

-Like energy, most of mining’s effects on biodiversity are indirect.
-For example, while mining represents less than 1% of total land use, mining activities result in habitat destruction, pollution and toxic emissions that harm the surrounding flora and fauna and may threaten various species and the overall ecosystem.
+Like energy, most of the mining sector’s effects on biodiversity are indirect.
+For example, while mining itself represents less than 1% of total land use, mining activities destroy habitats and generate pollution and toxic emissions that harm the surrounding flora and fauna and may threaten various species and the overall ecosystem.

 Apparel

 A significant percentage of clothing is made from materials that grow in nature.
-Roughly 25% of textile fibers and more than 50% of all clothes are cotton-based.14 The primary effects of apparel on ecosystems are through land use and conversion, raw material extraction and waste.
+Roughly 25% of textile fibers and more than 50% of all clothes are cotton-based.15 The primary effects of apparel on ecosystems are through land use and conversion, as well as raw material extraction and waste, including dyes used in making fabric.

 Tourism

-Tourism can harm biodiversity through habitat destruction, pollution, over-exploitation of natural resources and the impacts of visitor traffic on sensitive ecosystems.
-Tourists and suppliers often unwittingly introduce invasive plant and animal species, as well as diseases, which are not native to the local environment.
-This can cause enormous disruption and even destroy ecosystems.
+Tourism can harm biodiversity by destroying natural habitats, creating pollution, and overstressing limited natural resources.
+Heavy visitor traffic disrupts sensitive ecosystems.
+Tourists and suppliers can overconsume local natural resources and unwittingly introduce diseases and invasive plant and animal species not native to the local environment.
+This can severely disrupt and even destroy ecosystems.

-On a positive note, supporting vital biodiversity could generate new revenue for the tourism industry—the global ecotourism market generated $92.2 billion in 2019 and is estimated to grow to $103.8 billion by 2027.15
+On a positive note, supporting biodiversity can generate revenue for the tourism industry.
+The global ecotourism market generated $216.5 billion in 2023 and is expected to grow to $759.9 billion by 2032.16

-Biodiversity is not uniform across the globe, and different countries have varying exposures to biodiversity loss and conservation.
-We focus on six biodiversity-rich countries and regions where we typically hold investments and industries in those areas that we deem critical in terms of biodiversity challenges and opportunities.
+Biodiversity, threats to biodiversity loss and conservation efforts aren’t uniform globally.
+Here, we focus on six biodiversity-rich countries and regions where we typically invest and the industries in these areas that we deem critical in terms of biodiversity challenges and opportunities.

-Our analysis framework incorporates how government regulations and corporate pledges will help these countries to better preserve biodiversity, thereby strengthening their economies and populations and supporting business opportunities.
+Our analyses incorporate how government regulations and corporate pledges will help these countries better preserve biodiversity, strengthening their economies and populations and supporting business opportunities.

 Cattle Farming in Brazil

-Brazil is home to the second-largest number of cattle globally—22.2% of the world's total, according to the U.S. Department of Agriculture’s Economic Research Service—behind only India, which does not raise cows for consumption.
+Brazil has the second-largest number of cattle globally — 22.2% of the world's total, according to the U.S. Department of Agriculture’s Economic Research Service — behind only India, which doesn’t raise cows for consumption.
 Cattle farming is a massive source of methane and contributes to deforestation in the Amazon.

 Infrastructure in India